-Its defined name says it all; a SiruPate version or a slim version that is unpolished and made of rough use.
-Since this unpolished khukuri also skips the long machinery process of getting shinned the initial temper is retained making the edge of the blade strong, hard and healthy.
-This totally unpolished khukuri has unpolished fixtures to offer better grip and tough look.
+Its defined name says it all; a SiruPate version or a slim version that is unpolished and made for rough use.
+Since this unpolished khukuri also skips the long machinery process of buffing (shiny) the initial temper/hardness is retained making the edge very strong, hard, and durable.
+This totally unpolished Sirupate khukuri has unpolished fixtures and finishing to offer better grip, handling, and tough look.
 It has good reach standing at 10” long and well placed equilibrium at around the notch area that provides a perfect feel and handling.

 “SiruPate” is a typical Nepalese word derived from a leaf’s name found in the hill areas of Nepal.
 “Siru” is the plant’s name and leaf of it is called “Paat”.
 Since the shape of the Siru’s leaf inspires the shape of the SiruPate khukuri, the name is given so.

-In the rural villages of hillside of Nepal farmers carry out their daily domestic and livelihood work always carrying a khukuri knife.
-Therefore a need for a handy, functional and mobile khukuri is necessary that would assist them to accomplish any objectives that involve cutting, hacking, clearing, hammering etc. Since a SiruPate is slender, lighter and handier, making it more practical than other khukuris farmers prefer it and rely on it.
-The knife not only helps a farmer do his daily profession but also safe guards him from imminent threats and danger from wild animals while in woods.
-This special bond between the user and the khukuri keeps the user stable, strong and always at bay.
-The khukuri really becomes his guarding angel physically, mentally, and religiously making it Nepalese no.1 choice khukuri.
+In the rural villages and hilly regions of Nepal farmers carry out their daily domestic and livelihood works by always carrying a khukuri.
+Therefore a need for a handy, functional and mobile khukuri is necessary that would assist them to accomplish any objectives that involve cutting, hacking, clearing, hammering etc. Since a SiruPate khukuri is slender, lighter weight and handier, making it more practical than other khukuris, farmers prefer it over other models and heavily rely on it.
+The knife not only helps a farmer do his daily profession but also safe guards him from imminent threats and danger from wild animals while in the woods.
+This special bond between the user and his khukuri keeps him stable, strong, and always at a safe bay.
+SiruPate khukuri becomes like his guarding angel physically, mentally, and religiously making it Nepalese no.1 choice khukuri.

-A SiruPate is a slimmer and lighter compared to other kukris yet very effective.
-The mobility and easy-going feature of the knife make it more special and extra than its counterparts.
-It is designed for daily household use and also for outdoor.
-It is one of the most famous and common khukuris in Nepal, and in high demand.
+A SiruPate is a slimmer and lighter compared to other khukuris yet very effective.
+The mobility, easy-going, and delight-to-carry feature of the khukuri makes it more special and extra than its counterparts.
+It is designed for daily household and outdoor cutting activities in the villages and hills.
+It is one of the most famous and common khukuris in Nepal which has good demand amongst the locals.
 It is highly recommended for those who like to travel light.
 Sirupate khukuri makes a very good gift and souvenir to take back home from Nepal.

 - Actual Weight (gm): 435